velvia/links/README.md

 * [Summingbird](https://github.com/twitter/summingbird) - For any dataset that can be aggregated using a monoid, promises to unify Storm, Hadoop, and in the future, Akka and Spark with a single DSL.
 Also has a neat library of monoids built in.
 * [Making Zookeeper Resilient](http://blog.cloudera.com/blog/2014/03/zookeeper-resilience-at-pinterest/), an excellent blog post from Pinterest

+* [Probability Monad](https://github.com/jliszka/probability-monad) - super useful for stats or random data generation
+* [stringmetric](http://rockymadden.com/stringmetric/) - Approximate string matching and phonetic algorithms
+* [Factorie](https://github.com/factorie/factorie) - a Scala library for Natural Language Processing

+### Geospatial and Graph
 * [Archery](http://making.meetup.com/post/64387936554/archery-an-immutable-r-tree-for-scala) - immutable R-tree library for fast geo/XY searches
 * [Spatial framework for Hadoop](https://github.com/Esri/spatial-framework-for-hadoop) - PostGIS-like operators / UDFs for Hive.
 We want this for Spark!
+* [GeoScript.scala](https://github.com/dwins/geoscript.scala) - Scala wrappers for Geotools, Shapefile and geo data manipulation and rendering

 * [trails](https://github.com/danielkroeni/trails/blob/master/README.md) - parser combinators for graph traversal.
 Supports Tinker/Blueprints/Neo4j APIs.
 * [scala-graph](http://www.scala-graph.org/) - in-memory graph API based on scala collections.
 Work in progress.
-* [Probability Monad](https://github.com/jliszka/probability-monad) - super useful for stats or random data generation

-* [stringmetric](http://rockymadden.com/stringmetric/) - Approximate string matching and phonetic algorithms
-* [Factorie](https://github.com/factorie/factorie) - a Scala library for Natural Language Processing

 ### Collections, Numeric Processing, Fast Loops